tudasc/TypeART/README.md

 ## What is TypeART?

 TypeART \[[TA18](#ref-typeart-2018); [TA20](#ref-typeart-2020); [TA22](#ref-typeart-2022); [TA24](#ref-typeart-2024)\] is a type and memory
 allocation tracking sanitizer based on the [LLVM](https://llvm.org) compiler toolchain for C/C++ (OpenMP) codes.
-It includes an LLVM compiler pass plugin for instrumentation and a runtime library to monitor memory allocations during program execution.
+It pairs a compiler plugin (for instrumentation) with a runtime library to track memory type, size, and location of heap, stack and global allocations.

-TypeART instruments heap, stack, and global variable allocations with callbacks to its runtime, capturing:
-(1) the memory address, (2) the type-layout information of the allocation (e.g., built-ins, user-defined structs) and (3) number of elements.

 ## Why use it?

-TypeART provides type-related information of allocations in your program to help verify some property, and to help generate diagnostics if it doesn't hold.

 Low-level C APIs often rely on `void*` pointers for generic types, requiring users to manually specify type and size - a process prone to errors.
 Examples for type unsafe APIs include the Message-Passing Interface (MPI), checkpointing libraries and numeric solver libraries.